lamberta/devkit-doc/api/device.md

 1. `isLandscape {boolean} = false` ---Switch the dimensions if landscape.
 2. Return: `{object}` ---Returns object with properties `width` and `height`.

+Returns the device's screen dimensions.

 ### device.name
 1. `{string}`

+Runtime name.
 Defaults to `'tealeaf'` or `'browser'`.

 ### device.width
 1. `{number}`

-Width of the device.
+Width of the device's screen.

 ### device.height
 1. `{number}`

-Height of the device.
+Height of the device's screen.

 ### device.isMobile
 1. `{boolean}`